raspberrypilearning/astropi-iss-speed/en/step_4.md

 Now you have the keypoints and the descriptors of the keypoints, they need to be matched between the two images.
 This will tell you whether a keypoint in the first image is the same keypoint in the second image.
 The simplest way to do this is to use brute force.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A <span style="color: #0faeb0">**brute force**</span> algorithm means the computer is trying every possible combination.
+A <span style="color: #0faeb0">**brute force**</span> algorithm means the computer will try every possible combination.
 It's like trying to unlock a PIN-protected phone by starting with the PIN `0000`, then moving on to `0001` and keep going until it unlocks or you get to `9999`.
 </p>

 **Brute force**, in this context, means that you take a descriptor from the first image and try to match it against **all** the descriptors in the second image.
 A match will either be found or not.
-Then you take the second descriptor from the first image and repeat the process, and then repeat it again until you have compared every descriptor in the first image to the ones from the second image.
+Then you take the second descriptor from the first image and repeat the process, and then you keep repeating this process until you have compared every descriptor in the first image to the ones from the second image.

 --- task ---